Introducing: Productions in Premiere Pro

 We’re delighted to announce that Productions is available today in Premiere Pro.
-Productions provides a flexible and highly scalable framework for organizing projects, sharing assets between them, and keeping everything streamlined, whether you’re working on your own or collaborating with a team.
+Productions provides new tools for managing projects, sharing assets between them, and keeping everything organised, whether you’re working on your own or collaborating with a team.

 We’ve seen tremendous growth of Premiere Pro among filmmakers, which has created a demand for new features like Productions.
-Through festivals like SxSW and Sundance—where more films than ever this year used Premiere Pro—we’ve had the opportunity to meet many brilliant new storytellers and learn how they are using the Adobe creative tools.
+Through festivals like Sundance—where more films than ever this year used Premiere Pro—we’ve had the opportunity to meet many brilliant new storytellers and learn about how they use the Adobe creative tools.

 Productions streamlines collaborative workflows on shared local storage.

-When you have large or complex workflows, Productions allows you to divide them into smaller pieces, based on the existing Premiere Pro project format.
-Productions connects the projects, making them into components of the larger workflow and enabling a variety of use cases.
-For example, an editorial team working on a film can use Productions to organize their workflow around reels and scenes.
+When you have large or complex projects, Productions allows you to divide them into smaller pieces.
+For example, an editorial team working on a film can organise their workflow around reels and scenes.
 Episodic shows can be grouped by season, so it’s easy to access other shows to retrieve things like title sequences or audio elements.
 Agencies can allocate a Production to each client, so they can quickly reference and retrieve assets from existing projects.

-The new Production panel in Premiere Pro provides a command center for managing multi- project workflows.
-Any projects you add to the Productions folder become part of the production.
+The new Production panel in Premiere Pro provides a command centre for managing multi-project workflows.
+Any projects you add to the Productions folder become part of the Production.
 Whether you are working on macOS or Windows, any changes you make on disk are reflected in Premiere Pro; changes in Premiere Pro are applied on disk.
-Productions keeps everything in sync.
+Productions keep everything in sync.

 Designed for collaboration

 All projects in a Production share the same settings, including scratch disks.
-This means that preview files rendered by one editor can be available for all editors who use that project, ensuring smooth playback and time-saving for the whole team.
+This means that preview files rendered by one editor are available for all editors who use that project, ensuring smooth playback and time-saving for the whole team.